marialuis-mp/MMM-Controller-for-Social-Robot/lib/tom_model/README.md

 # Theory of Mind model
-This repository that allows to declare a theory of mind (ToM) model with the structure provided in [...].
+This repository that allows to declare a theory of mind (ToM) model with the structure provided in [the scientific article](/README.md#Theory-of-mind-model-article).

 ** Structure of the repository ** \
 ```